NYPD: Actor Rick Moranis Victim Of Unprovoked Attack Caught On Camera In Manhattan

 — NYPD Crime Stoppers (@NYPDTips) October 2, 2020

-The actor has been off the big screen for years to focus on his children after his wife’s passing, but recently appeared in a Mint Mobile commercial with Ryan Reynolds.

-Police said he went to the hospital with pain in his head, back and hip.
+Police said Moranis went to the hospital with pain in his head, back and hip.
 He later walked to the precinct to report the crime.

+The NYPD’s new community affairs rapid response team checked on Moranis, as it does with many victims of violent crimes to offer support, groceries, or anything they may need.

+“He’s doing well.
+He’s strong.
+He’s recovering.
+He has some injuries to his left side,” Det.
+Kaz Daughtry told CBS2’s Jenna DeAngelis.

+“He just wants to stay home.
+He just wants to recover and he just wants peace of mind,” said Officer Jonadel Dorrejo.

+Meantime, the search continues for the suspect.
+Police are asking the public to be on the lookout.

-Moranis’ management team told CBS2’s Jenna DeAngelis he is “fine, but grateful for everyone’s thoughts and well wishes.”
+Moranis’ management team told CBS2 he is “fine, but grateful for everyone’s thoughts and well wishes.”

 Neighbors said he’s a very nice guy, and they were shocked to hear about the unprovoked attack.